Roundup Weed Killer Lawsuits and Lawyers in Chicago

 Product Liability Attorneys Representing Victims Nationwide

 Roundup is one of the mostly commonly used herbicides or weed killers.
 However, the World Health Organization (WHO) has found that it is a probable carcinogen.
-Studies connect the product to leukemia, non-Hodgkin's lymphoma, and multiple myeloma, and many plaintiffs have sued the manufacturer of the weed killer, Monsanto Co., for damages arising out of their health problems.
+Studies connect the product to non-Hodgkin's lymphoma, B-cell lymphoma, and T-cell lymphoma, and many plaintiffs have sued the manufacturer of the weed killer, Monsanto Co., for damages arising out of their health problems.
 Specifically, plaintiffs allege that studies have linked glyphosate, the active ingredient in Roundup, to lymphoma.
 Many of these plaintiffs are agricultural workers who used the product on a regular basis.
 If you have suffered harmful health effects that you believe may be the result of using Roundup, you should consult the Roundup injury lawyers at Moll Law Group.
 Billions of dollars have been recovered in cases around the nation in which our toxic tort attorneys have been involved.

 Pursuing Compensation for Injuries Caused By Roundup

 The claims brought by plaintiffs in these cases include strict liability, willful negligence, and breach of implied warranty.
 They allege that the weed killer has marketing defects and a design defect because it could have been made less hazardous.
 Plaintiffs' complaints also allege that Monsanto claimed that Roundup was harmless and safe for humans, animals, and the environment, and that the data supporting these statements was falsified.
 The product has been used on farms for almost 40 years without public knowledge that its use was dangerous.
 However, the manufacturer has continued to deny that Roundup is harmful.